How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Leveraging CoT Dynamics

 \subsection{CoT Necessity Estimation}

+We next conduct a study to estimate the necessity of CoT reasoning.
+In the broader context of improving model thinking efficiency, prior work has proposed various approaches for reducing CoT overhead, such as early exiting \cite{yong2026think,yang2026dynamic} and CoT length steering \cite{li2026efficient}.
+In this study, we investigate from a different perspective: assessing the input complexity to determine whether CoT reasoning is necessary in the first place.

-We next study the estimation of CoT necessity, exploiting internal planning patterns identified in prior probing.
-Motivated by \cref{fig:spike-32b}, we leverage the signals of early answer gist from the final-answer probing, where the accuracy among initial CoT positions can spike.
-We perform experiments and show that it is possible to recognize whether a full CoT generation is required to accurately derive the final answer.
+Motivated by the observations in \cref{fig:spike-32b}, we leverage the early answer gist revealed by final-answer probing, where the probing accuracy may spike at the initial CoT positions for easier tasks.
+Our experiments show that these early signals can be effective recognizing whether a full CoT generation is required to accurately derive the final answer.
 By selectively bypassing CoT generation in non-essential cases, we can achieve a reduction in computational load with negligible performance degradation.

 For each rollout specifically, we first generate its initial five CoT tokens and assess the normalized final-answer entropy $\bar{\mathrm{H}}$ over logit distribution $\mathbf{p}$ across $C=20$ probing classes: